ACADEMIC SPECIALS

 Includes: learning to play recorder, solfege syllables and hand signs, pitch, note names and their values, dynamics, tempo, measure, and time signatures

-Includes: analyzing worship songs and other music, expressive qualities, rhythm, harmony, melody, and pitch
+Includes: analyzing worship songs and other music, learning about expressive qualities, including rhythm, harmony, melody, and pitch

-Includes: basic elements of music, orchestra instruments, intro to jazz, and analyzing worship songs and other music
+Includes: learning about the basic elements of music, as well as exploring orchestra instruments, and analyzing worship songs and other music

-Includes: music businesses, analyzing worship songs and other music, composers and composer research project
+Includes: learning about music businesses, analyzing worship songs and other music, creating a jingle, and exploring various genres in music

 Special Events/Groups